Sean Murphy Player Props: Braves vs. Angels

 Angels Pitching Rankings

+- Angels pitchers combine to give up 130 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

-- Canning (6-4) gets the starting nod for the Angels in his 17th start of the season.
-He has a 4.46 ERA in 84 2/3 innings pitched, with 91 strikeouts.
+- Sandoval makes the start for the Angels, his 19th of the season.
+He is 6-7 with a 4.22 ERA and 81 strikeouts in 98 2/3 innings pitched.

-- In his most recent time out on Tuesday, the right-hander tossed five innings against the Detroit Tigers, giving up two earned runs while surrendering seven hits.
+- The left-hander last appeared on Thursday against the Detroit Tigers, when he threw five innings, allowing two earned runs while giving up five hits.

-- In 16 games this season, the 27-year-old has a 4.46 ERA and 9.7 strikeouts per nine innings, while allowing a batting average of .245 to his opponents.
+- In 18 games this season, the 26-year-old has a 4.22 ERA and 7.4 strikeouts per nine innings, while giving up a batting average of .255 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.